kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## What Humans Should Review When AI Writes the Kora Code
+## What Humans Should Review When AI Writes the Kora Code { #humans-review-ai-code }

 If AI handles more Kora implementation work, human review should become less concerned with whether the syntax matches a remembered snippet and more concerned with higher-level invariants.